Just-A-Visitor/Algorithmic-Pseudocode/Error Journal/ReadMe.md

 ## Class
 * Compilation error?
 Did you forget the semi colon?
 * Compilation error?
 Did you forget to make the functions/constructor public?
+* Compilation error?
+Did you forget to mention the scope of the methods?

 ## Graphs
 * Is the graph undirected ?
 Did you forget to add both sides of the edge in the adjacency list?